A geometric approach to equivariant factorization homology and nonabelian Poincar\'e duality: Preliminaries on operads and equivariant bundles

 \begin{exmp} Take $H=G=C_2$ and $\Pi=O(2)$.
 Then

 For $\rho=\mathrm{id}$ or $\rho=\text{rotation}$, $Z_{\Pi}(\rho)=O(2)$.
 For $\rho=\text{reflection}$, $Z_{\Pi}(\rho) \cong \bZ/2 \times \bZ/2$.
 So

 \end{exmp}

 One can make explicit the classifying maps of $V$-trivial bundles as follows.
-A $G$-map $\theta: \mathrm{pt} \to B_GO(n)$ gives the following data: it lands in one of the $G$-fixed components of $B_GO(n)$, indexed by a representation class $[V]$; its image is a $G$-fixed point $b \in B_GO(n)$. \begin{prop} The pullback of the universal bundle is $\theta^{*}\universal \cong V$. \end{prop} The loop space of $B_GO(n)$ at the base point $b$, $\Omega_b B_GO(n)$, is a $G$-space with the pointwise $G$-action on the loops.
+A $G$-map $\theta: * \to B_GO(n)$ gives the following data: it lands in one of the $G$-fixed components of $B_GO(n)$, indexed by a representation class $[V]$; its image is a $G$-fixed point $b \in B_GO(n)$.

+\begin{prop} The pullback of the universal bundle along this map is exactly $\theta^{*}\universal \cong V$ as a $G$-vector bundle over $*$. \end{prop}

+The loop space of $B_GO(n)$ at the base point $b$, $\Omega_b B_GO(n)$, is a $G$-space with the pointwise $G$-action on the loops.
 Via concatenation of loops, it is an $A_{\infty}$-algebra in $G$-spaces.
-Using the Moore loop space $\moore_b B_GO(n)$, whose definition we omit here, we can strictify $\Omega_bB_GO(n)$ to a $G$-monoid. \begin{defn} A $G$-monoid is a monoid in $G$-spaces, that is, an underlying monoid such that the multiplication is $G$-equivariant.
-A morphism of $G$-monoids is an equivalence if it is a weak $G$-equivalence. \end{defn} \begin{thm} Let $O(V)$ be isometric self maps of $V$ with $G$ acting by conjugation. \begin{enumerate} \item There is a $G$-homotopy equivalence $\Omega_b B_GO(n) \simeq O(V)$; \item There is an equivalence of $G$-monoids $\moore_b B_GO(n) \simeq O(V)$. \end{enumerate} \end{thm} \autoref{cor:monoidmap} is used later in \autoref{thm:autoV} for understanding the automorphism space of a framed disk $V$.
+Using the Moore loop space

+we may strictify $\Omega_bB_GO(n)$ to a $G$-monoid. \begin{defn} A $G$-monoid is a monoid in $G$-spaces, that is, an underlying monoid such that the multiplication is $G$-equivariant.
+A morphism of $G$-monoids is an equivalence if it is a weak $G$-equivalence. \end{defn} \begin{thm}(\cite[Theorem 3.12]{ZouBundle}) Let $b$ be a fixed point in the $V$-indexed component of $(B_GO(n))^G$. \begin{enumerate} \item There is a $G$-homotopy equivalence $\Omega_b B_GO(n) \simeq O(V)$; \item There is an equivalence of $G$-monoids $\moore_b B_GO(n) \simeq O(V)$. \end{enumerate} \end{thm} The equivalence of $G$-monoids is explicitly given by a zigzag (see \autoref{rem:zigzag}). \autoref{cor:monoidmap} is used in \autoref{thm:autoV} to understand the automorphism space of a framed disk $V$.